The Avertana story

 Shaping a sustainable future for industry

 Avertana’s vision is to ‘breathe life’ into existing industrial waste, replacing more costly and environmentally harmful processes and providing manufacturers with sustainable, “drop-in” raw materials.
+Our circular economy technology eliminates an existing industry waste stream, avoids new on-purpose resources mining, and has a significantly smaller carbon emissions footprint than conventional processes for the same products.

 Since the beginning of industry, waste has been a constant, unavoidable result of making the various products that improve peoples’ quality of life.
 As the world’s population continues to grow and some resources become more scarce, there is an increasing need to match resources to societal and market needs in new ways.
 Consumers are increasingly aware of environmental impacts, demanding greater transparency and more sustainable practices of the companies they buy from.
 In turn, manufacturers are looking for ways to make supply chains more sustainable and less polluting.
 As a result, there is an ever-growing need to increase the efficiency of resource use and reduce waste.